 Start the final day on the Apple Isle by passing through Queenstown’s eroded landscape of treeless hills, then stretch your legs on some great and moderately easy short walks along the Franklin River trail and along to the Nelson Falls boardwalk.
 Your next stop is Lake St Clair, Australia’s deepest freshwater lake, then continue over the Central Plateau and through the Derwent Valley.
 Finish your trip traversing Tasmania as you head back to Hobart, where your adventure will come to an end.
 If you’d like to extend your time in Tasmania, please speak to your booking agent.

-Freycinet National Park - Wineglass Bay Lookout walk
+Freycinet National Park - Wineglass Bay Lookout Walk

 Freycinet National Park - Cape Tourville Lighthouse & Lookout

-Bay of Fires - Nature Hike
+Bay of Fires - Beach Walk

 Tarkine Wilderness - Full Day Trip